Sadly, I’m not related to Paul…

 I finished my Certificate from Mississippi State in the summer of 2008 and shortly after applied for an AMS seal of approval.
 Six months later, I was awarded the seal and crossed another major milestone in my broadcasting career.

-I continued to try and lose more weight during my time at KSN, managing to drop about another 30 pounds of the course of a couple years.
+I continued to try and lose more weight during my time at KSN, managing to drop about another 30 pounds over the course of a couple years.
 It feels great to not walk in front of the camera and see a huge blob of ‘me’ anymore!

 As you may have guessed, I managed to work my way up the KSN ladder over time.
 I was promoted up to weekend evening meteorologist in March of 2009.
 By the summer of 2011, I was promoted once again.
 This time I took over the 10p weeknight meteorologist spot.
 Yep, I was back on-air giving the forecast five nights a week.
 In January of 2012, KSN began producing the 9p newscast for KSAS (FOX Kansas) in Wichita.
 I was asked to serve as the weeknight 9p Meteorologist for them.
-This put me on air every weeknight at 9p & 10p giving weather forecast.
+This put me on air every weeknight at 9p & 10p giving weather forecasts.

 I have no idea where this crazy road is going to take me.
 But I will continue to follow it.
 And who knows where I may end up next…and when.
 Keep your eyes peeled!